-There were no sales of available-for-sale securities for the year ended March 31, 2018.
+There were no sales of available-for-sale securities and held-to-maturity securities for the year ended March 31, 2020.
 The following is a summary regarding proceeds, gross gains and gross losses realized from the sale of securities from the available-for-sale portfolio for the year ended March 31, 2019.

 \$ in thousands 2019

-Proceeds \$ 20,487
+Proceeds \$ 20,487 7

-Gross gains 12
+Gross gains 12 2

-Gross losses 28
+Gross losses 28 8